Art in the Park

-The Geneva Lake Arts Foundation Gallery features member artists in several theme shows each year.
-Eligible members may display work in our member gallery shows, and after a six-month wait, in our GLAF Member’s Tent at our annual Art in the Park juried art show.
+The Geneva Lake Arts Foundation Gallery features the art work of its member artists as well as the art of invited artists.
+Eligible GLAF members may display work in our member gallery shows, and after a six-month wait, in our GLAF Member’s Tent at our annual Art in the Park juried art show.

 GLAF fosters a community awareness and appreciation of the fine arts through the arrangement of shows, monthly programs, lectures, demonstrations and workshops.
 Membership is open to anyone interested in the arts.
-GLAF sponsors the annual fine art show, Art In The Park, and sponsors four member artist theme shows each year as well as an annual student show.
-The GLAF Gallery, located in the North Shore Pavilion at 647 Main Street in Lake Geneva (directly across Main Street from the Post Office), Wisconsin, features a member gallery and weekly classes.
-Monthly meetings are held where artists can interact, learn new techniques, and make connections.
+GLAF sponsors one of the largest cultural community events annually; the annual fine art show, Art In The Park.
+The GLAF Gallery, located at 223 Broad Street in the heart of downtown Lake Geneva, Wisconsin, features a member gallery and weekly classes.
+Monthly meetings, open to the public free of charge, are held where artists can interact, learn new techniques, and make connections.
 For additional information, please visit our website at www.genevalakeartsfoundation.org or leave a message at 262-249-7988.

 The Geneva Lake Arts Foundation is a 501c3 charitable organization and subscribes to EOE standards.